takahashiminoru/ryu-book/en/source/rest_qos.rst

 The above result shows, even if the traffic of AF11 exceeds the contracted bandwidth 400Kbps, AF11 is more preferentially guaranteed bandwidth than traffic of best effort.

-* Best effort traffic & AF11 non-excess traffic & AF11 excess traffic
+* Best-effort traffic & AF11 non-excess traffic & AF11 excess traffic

 .. rst-class:: console